Getting Started Spearfishing | Understanding Freedive Spearfishing Risks

 Both of these questions identify risks that we need to understand and manage.

-SOMETIMES though sharks and blackout are not the only risks and they are often not the risks you need to prioritize the highest.
+SOMETIMES though sharks and blackout are not the only risks we face and they are often not the risks we need to prioritize the highest.

-Briefly here are a list of common risks involved in the pursuit of spearfishing.
-Following this risk list there are instructional videos and points to minimize each threat to your safety.
-Carefully consider the risks and identify the three highest potential dangers to you and your mates where you spear fish.
+Below I have compiled a list of common risks involved in the pursuit of spearfishing.
+Following each identified risk, there are instructional videos and pointers to minimize threats to your safety.
+Carefully consider each risk and identify the highest potential dangers to you and your mates in the environment where you spear fish.

 Risk Factors in Freedive Spearfishing